 Then she spoke her voice too squeaky.

 ‘Thank you Doctor Smithers.’
 He was still standing.
-‘Your may sit down please.’
+‘You may sit down please.’
 She looked around the room searching for support.
 Rosemary Flinders caught her eye and she nodded.

 Rosemary felt very vulnerable as she spoke her voice too shrill.

 ‘It is difficult for me to find words to express my disgust, yes disgust at your behavior Robert.
 We have known each other a long time and I have never thought that you of all people harboured such prejudice.
 What you said was totally unacceptable, you seem to be living in the stone-age.’
-The room went silent, ,no-one knew where to look.
+The room went silent, no-one knew where to look.

 John Lodge rose slowly. waited and looked around.
 He was the senior.
 Looking at the ceiling with his hands behind his back he contemplated his answer.
 Slowly he began.